djradon/public-notes/blogs.the-old-man-in-the-cave.2024-10-16-whats-the-best-semantic-web-authoring-tool.md

 ## A Frustrating Search

 I started looking for a friendlier, purpose-built [[authoring tool|c.software.semantic.authoring]].
 Surely there‘s something that allows you to *browse, create, and update RDF data* with a GUI!?
-Like [[prdct.Excel]] or [[prdct.datagrip]], but for the Semantic Web!?
+Like [[prdct.Excel]] or [[prdct.datagrip]], but for the Semantic Web.
+I mean, people have been doing this for 25 years!

-A user-friendly data management application should have a simple means of entering and updating data.
+You would expect a user-friendly data management app to have a simple means of entering and updating data.
 Helpful graph and hierarchy visualizations would be nice.
 It should also have guardrails:
   - consistency checks
   - a revision history or per-object undo mechanism
   - wizards and other user-experience affordances for common workflows like setting up projects, commiting changes, and publishing datasets

 Ideally, I‘d want a stand-alone application that you can run disconnected on a laptop.
+(Local-first forever!)

-## What Are the Other Options?
+### There Must Be Plenty of Options, Right?

 The only stand-alone alternative to Protege and Composer that I could find was [[prdct.fluent-editor]].
 It‘s quirky, doesn‘t have direct source editing, and hasn‘t been updated since 2015.
 I love the idea of using Controlled English for modeling knowledge, but LLMs are poised to do that in any language, controlled or not.